DPDK/dpdk/doc/guides/prog_guide/dev_kit_root_make_help.rst

 *   all, build or just make

-    Build the Intel® DPDK in the output directory previously created by a make config.
+    Build the DPDK in the output directory previously created by a make config.

     Example: